 Develop a Comprehensive Compliance Calendar

 Each new obligation should be entered with sufficient time for preparation and any required reviews.
 A good practice is to set multi-tiered notifications that prompt at different intervals leading up to the deadline, giving ample time for preparation.
 Failure to adhere to the timeline can result in fines, penalties, and in some cases, cessation of business activities, which may be a death knell for a young enterprise.
-Identify and list all potential compliance activities, understand their frequencies, and allocate resources – whether time, budget, or personnel – to them.
+Identify and list all potential compliance activities – for instance, a pension fund may need to undertake regular GIPS Standards Verification while a restaurant will have to comply with food safety requirements – and understand their frequencies.
+You’ll also need to allocate resources – whether time, budget, or personnel – to them.
 Consider outsourcing this function to professional services specializing in business compliance if the internal workload is onerous.

 Invest in Quality Legal and Compliance Advice